TG922/Contributing-to-open-source/README.md

 **Task 7: Create Pull Request**

 Now, you are ready to make a pull request to the original repository.

-You should navigate to your forked repository, and press the "Compare & pull request" button on the page.
+Now, You should navigate to your forked repository, and press the "Compare & pull request" button on the page.
 GitHub will alert you that you can merge the two branches because there is no competing code.
-You should add in a title, a comment, and then press the “Create pull request” button.
+You should add in a title, a comment, and then press the ```Create pull request``` button.

 <br>